rmt-07-glasgow-fox/fancy-todo/README.md

 ### PUT /todos/:id

 description:
-  Update list todo that user requested
+  Update todo which is picked by user

 Request: